rocketseat-education/bootcamp-gostack-desafios/desafio-01/README.en.md

 Here you must plan your daily tasks so you can be prepared to all the content that you'll consume during the week.

-You can follow the available template above or create your own study schedule, so you can always be organized and focused on your objectives.
+You can follow the available template above or create your own study schedule, so you can always be organized and focused on your goals.

 We have already prepared everything that you can do in this first week of the bootcamp content, you just need to adapt it according to your routine.

-Tip: Add extra content like readings and podcasts, remember to have short breaks to rest to assimulate the material studied.
+Tip: Add extra content like readings and podcasts, remember to have short breaks to rest to assimulate the content studied.
 Also add time to create content, such as posts on a blog or linkedin.

 ## :calendar: Deliver

 This challenge must be delivered

-After competing the challenge, posting on Linkedin about it is a good way to demonstrate your efforts to evolve your career for future oportunities.
+After completing the challenge, posting on Linkedin about it is a good way to demonstrate your efforts to evolve your career for future oportunities.

 ## :memo: Licence